Change File Permissions in Mac OS X

 You can instantly change file permissions in Mac OS X without getting your hands dirty in the command line by using the Finder instead.
 All you need to do is access the “Get Info” panel for the file in question, so locate the file you want to adjust and then proceed with the instructions.

-This is the most user friendly way to adjust file permissions in OS X:
+This is the most user friendly way to view or adjust file permissions in OS X:

 - Select the file or app in the Finder you want to edit permissions for

 - Hit Command+i to “Get Info” about the selected file (or go to File > Get Info)

 - At the bottom of the Get Info window, you’ll see “Sharing & Permissions”, select the arrow to drop down the options

 - Adjust permissions on a per user basis, the options being: read and write, read only, or no access

 The permissions options are fairly self-descriptive in their naming, but here’s a quick overview in case you’re new to the concepts on a file level:

 - Read & Write: The user can both read the file, and write to the file (make changes, modify the file, delete it, etc)